Basic Syntax of Nit

 Nit is a full object language.
 Every value is an instance of a class.
 Even the basic types described in this section.

-is the root of the class hierarchy.
+Object is the root of the class hierarchy.
 All other classes,

-including the basic ones, are a specialization of Object
+including the basic ones, are a specialization of Object.

 Classes, methods and operators presented in this section are defined in the standard Nit library that is implicitly imported by every module.
 Many other classes and methods are also defined in the standard library.
 Please look at the specific standard library documentation for all details.